Top 12 Gifts for a Minimalist

 Whether you can babysit, clean windows, give a massage, paint a room, bake sourdough bread, wash and detail a car, force bulbs for holiday blooming, or something else, the gift of your knowledge and time means a great deal.

 Yes, the Kindle (paid link) is another gadget, but it can replace entire shelves of books.
 Some minimalists love that, but do make sure your recipient is one of them.
 If he's already a Kindle owner, he might enjoy an upgrade to the waterproof Kindle Paperwhite (paid link).
 Of course, an Amazon gift card so he can purchase books for the Kindle he already owns, or a subscription to Kindle Unlimited or Audible would also make great gifts.

 Go on a day trip to the beach or go on a hike.
 Pack a picnic lunch and meet at a sunny spot in the park.
 Get together to bake cookies, decorate the tree, or watch a favorite movie.

 Written correspondence is more personal and durable than a digital note can ever be.
 Its uniqueness and warmth, and the effort expended in producing it, make it more valuable today than ever.

-For the children of minimalist parents, put together a container of craft supplies: drawing paper, construction paper, tissue paper, crayons, washable markers, glue, pipe cleaners, colored craft sticks, rhinestone stickers, googly eyes, etc. A book like Debbie Chapman's Low Mess Crafts for Kids or one of Ed Emberley's drawing books would make a great addition.
+For the children of minimalist parents, put together a container of craft supplies: drawing paper, construction paper, tissue paper, crayons, washable markers, glue, pipe cleaners, colored craft sticks, rhinestone stickers, googly eyes, etc. A book like Debbie Chapman's Low Mess Crafts for Kids (paid link) or one of Ed Emberley's drawing books would make a great addition.
 Kids can create and play without batteries, and even though the container and books qualify as "stuff," the craft supplies are consumable.

 12. A charitable donation